Mellis84/barbajs-project-viewer/README.md

 A project viewer I created as a Barba.js experiment

 ## Notes
+- This needs to be run on a Local server to work
-At the moment the styles are only written in CSS and the Javascript isn't in ES6, I may update this in the future.
+- At the moment the styles are only written in CSS and the Javascript isn't in ES6, I may update this in the future.

 ## Plugins
 - Barba.js